Christopher Michael Bostick

 - High School Aquinas Institute

-Infielder Chris Bostick was selected by the Oakland Athletics in the 44th round of the 2011 amateur draft, but managed to escape that lowly start in professional ball to establish himself as a prospect within two years.
+Infielder Chris Bostick was signed by scout Matt Higginson for the Oakland Athletics in the 44th round of the 2011 amateur draft, but managed to escape that lowly start in professional ball to establish himself as a prospect within two years.
 In fact, he immediately caught the attention of the A's brass in his professional debut, as he hit a scorching .442 in 14 games with the AZL Athletics in 2011.
 In 2012, he was assigned to the Vermont Lake Monsters of the New York-Penn League and had a correct first season, hitting .251 with 16 doubles and 41 runs scored in 70 games.
 He split time between second base and shortstop, but in 2013 he was a full-time second baseman when he played 129 games for the Beloit Snappers pf the Midwest League at age 20, hitting .282/.354/.452, with 25 doubles, 8 triples and 14 homers.
 He scored 75 runs and drove in 89 in a season that established him as a player to watch.
 In fact, one team certainly saw him perform well that year, the Texas Rangers, as they acquired him on December 3rd along with another solid prospect, OF Michael Choice, in return for two established major leagues, OF Craig Gentry and P Josh Lindblom.

 Bostick spent 2014 with the Myrtle Beach Pelicans of the Carolina League, hitting .251/.322/.412 in 130 games.
 He scored 81 runs and collected 31 doubles, 8 triples and 11 homers, driving in 62 runs as the team's second baseman.
 He was on the move again after the season, moving to the Washington Nationals on December 12th, along with another prospect, Abel De Los Santos, in return for P Ross Detwiler.